 4. Find a Case Manager

 Recovering from a natural disaster can be an arduous, drawn-out process, but nobody has to go through it alone.
 Case managers are available to help with everything from finding food supplies to identifying reliable contractors.

 Case managers offer immediate and long-term guidance that makes a confusing situation more clear, providing on-the-ground assistance to help people affected by a natural disaster rebuild their lives as quickly as possible.

-Aid organizations like the American Red Cross provide volunteer case managers and other services that promote total recovery from a catastrophic event.
-At the same time, there are dozens of religious organizations and nonprofits offering free case management services.
+Aid organizations like the dozens of religious organizations and nonprofits offering free case management services.

 The recovery process is complicated.
 Get the support necessary to make the process as simple and effective as possible.